Cosmic ray

 Left image: cosmic ray muon passing through a cloud chamber undergoes scattering by a small angle in the middle metal plate and leaves the chamber.
 Right image: cosmic ray muon losing considerable energy after passing through the plate as indicated by the increased curvature of the track in a magnetic field.

 Cosmic rays or astroparticles are high-energy particles or clusters of particles (primarily represented by protons or atomic nuclei) that move through space at nearly the speed of light.
-They originate from the Sun, from outside of the Solar System in the Milky Way, and from distant galaxies.
-Upon impact with Earth's atmosphere, cosmic rays produce showers of secondary particles, some of which reach the surface, although the bulk are deflected off into space by the magnetosphere or the heliosphere.
+They originate from outside the Solar System—from the Milky Way, from distant galaxies, and from the Sun.

+Upon impact with Earth's atmosphere, cosmic rays produce showers of secondary particles, some of which reach the surface, although the bulk are deflected into space by Earth's magnetic field (the magnetosphere) or by the heliosphere.

 Cosmic rays were discovered by Victor Hess in 1912 in balloon experiments, for which he was awarded the 1936 Nobel Prize in Physics.

-Direct measurement of cosmic rays, especially at lower energies, has been possible since the launch of the first satellites in the late 1950s.
+Direct measurement of cosmic rays, especially at lower energies, has been possible since the first satellites in the late 1950s.
 Particle detectors similar to those used in nuclear and high-energy physics are used on satellites and space probes for research into cosmic rays.
 Data from the Fermi Space Telescope (2013) have been interpreted as evidence that a significant fraction of primary cosmic rays originate from the supernova explosions of stars.
 Based on observations of neutrinos and gamma rays from blazar TXS 0506+056 in 2018, active galactic nuclei also appear to produce cosmic rays.